-- (1) An Authorised Private E-currency Trading Facility must make clear and transparent rules concerning the admission of Private E-currencies to trading on its facilities. - (2) The rules of the Authorised Private E-currency Trading Facility must ensure that: - (a) Private E-currencies admitted to trading on an Authorised Private E-currency Trading Facility's facilities are capable of being traded in a fair, orderly and efficient manner; and - (b) Private E-currencies admitted to trading on an Authorised Private E-currency Trading Facility's facilities are freely negotiable.
+- (1) An Authorised Digital Asset Trading Facility must make clear and transparent rules concerning the admission of Digital Assets to trading on its facilities. - (2) The rules of the Authorised Digital Asset Trading Facility must ensure that: - (a) Digital Assets admitted to trading on an Authorised Digital Asset Trading Facility's facilities are capable of being traded in a fair, orderly and efficient manner; and - (b) Digital Assets admitted to trading on an Authorised Digital Asset Trading Facility's facilities are freely negotiable.

 6.3.2.
-Application for admission of Private E-currencies to Trading
+Application for admission of Digital Assets to Trading

-- (1) Applications for the admission of a Private E-currency to trading can be made to an Authorised Private E-currency Trading Facility by the issuer of the Private E-currency, by a third party on behalf of and with the consent of the issuer of the Private E-currency, or by a Member of an Authorised Private E-currency Trading Facility. - (2) A Private E-currency can also be admitted to trading on the Authorised Private E-currency Trading Facility's own initiative. - (3) An Authorised Private E-currency Trading Facility must, before admitting any Private Ecurrency to trading: - (a) be satisfied that the applicable requirements, including those in its Admission to Trading Rules, have been or will be fully complied with in respect of such Private Ecurrency; and - (b) obtain approval of the AFSA in respect of such Private E-currency. - (4) For the purposes of (1), an Authorised Private E-currency Trading Facility must notify an applicant in writing of its decision in relation to the application for admission of the Private E-currency to trading.
-In the case that such decision is to deny the application, the written notice should indicate (i) whether the application has been considered by the AFSA, and if so, (ii) the AFSA's determination in respect thereof. - (5) For purposes of 3(b), an application to AFSA by Authorised Private E-currency Trading Facility shall include: - (a) a copy of the admission application; and
+- (1) Applications for the admission of a Digital Asset to trading can be made to an Authorised Digital Asset Trading Facility by the issuer of the Digital Asset, by a third party on behalf of and with the consent of the issuer of the Digital Asset, or by a Member of an Authorised Digital Asset Trading Facility. - (2) A Digital Asset can also be admitted to trading on the Authorised Digital Asset Trading Facility's own initiative. - (3) An Authorised Digital Asset Trading Facility must, before admitting any Digital Asset to trading: - (a) be satisfied that the applicable requirements, including those in its Admission to Trading Rules, have been or will be fully complied with in respect of such Digital Asset and - (b) obtain approval of the AFSA in respect of such Digital Asset. - (4) For the purposes of (1), an Authorised Digital Asset Trading Facility must notify an applicant in writing of its decision in relation to the application for admission of the Digital Asset to trading.
+In the case that such decision is to deny the application, the written notice should indicate (i) whether the application has been considered by the AFSA, and if so, (ii) the AFSA's determination in respect thereof. - (5) For purposes of 3(b), an application to AFSA by Authorised Digital Asset Trading Facility shall include: - (a) a copy of the admission application; and